erfanasgari21/Markov_Matrices_Business_Cycle/Description-En.md

 this means that initially, there is a $0.3$ probability of being in state $S_1$ and a $0.7$ probability of being in state $S_2$.
 This probability distribution changes to $p_1 = A p_t$ in the next moment, representing the probability of being in each state at the next moment.

+> [!TIP]
-An optional study of this [interactive booklet](https://setosa.io/ev/markov-chains/) may help in understanding the concept of Markov chains.
+> An optional study of this [interactive booklet](https://setosa.io/ev/markov-chains/) may help in understanding the concept of Markov chains.

 ## Introduction to Numerical Methods